BlitzKraig/AndroidResizer/readme.md

 ####Changelog:-

+#####1.4
+Quick release since someone requested this in the project issues:
+- Added XXXHDPI support

+I'll try to get another version out soon with some more features, and I've come up with an idea for 9-patch support which I'll be attempting to implement soon!
+Also hoping to get iOS support in the next release, along with the new GUI.

 #####1.3
 Been a bit lazy recently with this, but the project is progressing!
 You should find v1.3 in the releases tab, ready to go.